-The strategy for the development of Kilnamona is to ensure that the settlement maintains existing population levels and services and that future growth is incremental and small scale in nature, relative and appropriate to the scale, size and character of the village.
+Growth in the village will be carefully monitored and managed.
+The goal is to ensure that Doora maintains its existing population levels and services and that future growth is incremental and small scale in nature, relative and appropriate to its scale, size and character.